velara3/as3/javascript-electron/README.md

-# Examples
+# Electron Example
 This project creates a desktop app in Electron using JavaScript for the page code and JavaScript for the main process.
-It is a basic making sure everything works example and does not use AS3.
+It is a basic, "making sure Electron works" example and does not use AS3.